dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 The API is a gRPC service written in Golang.
 The API acts as a wrapper around the library to start, query, stream, and stop jobs.

+### How the server works

+#### Starting a new job

+When the server receives a request to start a new job, it will:
+1. create a new `Job` using the library
+1. generate an ID being a UUID v4
+   - Note: this UUID is completely separate from any UUID generated in the library for cgroup paths
+1. store the `Job` in a map with the job's UUID as the key, along with the user ID that created the job
+1. start the `Job`
+1. return the job's UUID to the client

+#### Querying a job's status

+When the server receives a request to query a job's status, it will:
+1. Look up the job in the map by the job's UUID
+1. Return the job's status to the client

+#### Streaming a job's output

+When the server receives a request to stream a job's output, it will:
+1. Look up the job in the map by the job's UUID
+1. Invoke the `Stream` function on the `Job` using the library
+1. Send the output to the client as it is received

+#### Stopping a job

+When the server receives a request to stop a job, it will:
+1. Look up the job in the map by the job's UUID
+1. Invoke the `Stop` function on the `Job` using the library

+The server does nothing else to clean up jobs.
+The user may ask for the job's output or status after the job has been stopped.

+A future enhancement could be added to the server/API to remove a job from the map after it has been stopped.

 #### Security

 The client and API communicate via mTLS using TLS 1.3 as the minimum version.
 The following cipher suites are supported: